 Corporate and Financial Crime

-Tom represents both individuals and corporate entities and has worked on cases involving allegations of fraud, money laundering, tax evasion and bribery.
+Tom is recognised by Legal 500 as a rising star for Fraud.
+He represents both individuals and corporate entities and has experience in cases involving allegations of fraud, money laundering, tax evasion and bribery.

 Crime